necauqua/noita-utility-box/readme.md

 checker, less low ones like modless streamer wands, I want to do a git backup manager, a mod update manager, etc etc

+##### Orb Radar
+There is much room for improvements, being functionality or readability:

+- [x] Display current world orb rooms in NG & NG+
+- [ ] Filter orbs that are already taken
+- [ ] Better accessibility features for the radar

+##### Ingame overlay
+For peoples like @Larandar that don't have a second screen, inject in one way of another on top of fullscreen Noita some informations:

+- [ ] Orb radar
+- [ ] Coords
+- [ ] Arbitrary entity component informations?

 ## License
 It's MIT, please have a copy of the LICENSE file in your derivatives so that my name is there lol